John-Abbott-College/SN1-Notes/Notes/introduction/02_what_is_programming/02_what_is_programming.md

 > 4. _Divide the sum by 2 = average_
 > 5. _Output average_

+In this case, the set of instructions (computing the sum, then dividing by the number of items) is the **algorithm**, and the expression of that algorithm in a programming languages is a **program**.

 **Machine Code versus Programming Languages**

 Computers only understand instructions that are written in **machine code**, which is really elemental and uses a binary number system.
 That is a numeric system which expresses every number in base-2, therefore becoming a sequence of ones and zeros such as "101001010101010100001".

 The reason behind why computers use binary is because they are physically made up of electric circuits more specifically transistors and logic gates.
 Electricity is either on ("1") or off ("0") in a given circuit.
 All instructions sent to a computer need to be described in a sequence of "ON" or "OFF" states and has to be very simple such as "take this number", "store this number here", "add these two numbers", "output this number there", etc.

 > 🔢 Use [this](https://www.convertbinary.com/text-to-binary/) online converter to write your name in Binary Code.